Have your say on home to school transport services

 By law, no infant aged pupil should be taught in a class where there are more than 30 pupils for each school teacher.
 An infant class is one where most children will be five, six or seven during the academic year.
 This means that we will usually refuse to admit more than 30 children for each qualified teacher.

 Some schools ask you to fill in a Supplementary Form to help them gather extra information about your child.
 This will help them decide who can be offered a place.
-All Roman Catholic schools in Buckinghamshire use the Supplementary Form.
+All Roman Catholic schools in Buckinghamshire use the same Supplementary Form.